addriv/algorithms/README.md

 # Algorithms

-This repo is for practicing various algorithms including sets from _Cracking the Coding Interview_ and HackerRank challenges.
+This is a collection of various algorithms including sets from _Cracking the Coding Interview_ and HackerRank challenges.

 ## Content